emmajanedrews/base-template/_posts/2018-03-07-you-could-win-a-free-vacation.md

 {% include youtube.html %}

-Today, I want to talk about an exciting program we have that might have already heard of.
+Today, I want to talk about an exciting program we have that you might have already heard of.

 Last year, we gave away an exciting vacation to a couple.
 All they did was call us and tell us about a friend of theirs that wanted to buy or sell a house.
-Their names went into a drawing and t**hey won the free vacation—just by mentioning our name.**
+Their names went into a drawing and **t****hey won the free vacation—just by mentioning our name.**

 {% include pullquote.html %}